tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 ## Management Controls

-* Only authorised persons are permitted to operate ARK Co-Living Ltd lifting equipment.
+* Only authorised persons are permitted to operate GOP Co-Living Ltd lifting equipment.
 * Lifts are suitable for the purpose required.
 * Our lifts must only be used in accordance with the manufacturers’ instructions and guidelines.
 * Training will be provided and refresher training will be provided if there is an accident or near miss and the investigation identifies the cause was the unsafe use of the equipment or if the operator is observed operating the equipment in an unsafe manner.